karatelabs/karate/karate-netty/README.md

 * Easily integrate messaging or async flows using Java-interop if required
 * Enables consumer or even UI dev teams to work in parallel as the provider service is being developed
 * [Stand-alone executable JAR](#standalone-jar) (50 MB) which only requires a JRE to run, ideal for web-developers or anyone who needs to quickly experiment with services.
+* Single-step install option via [jbang](#jbang) - which even takes care of installing a Java runtime if required
 * Built-in [CORS](#configure-cors) support for the ease of web-dev teams using the mock service
 * Option to use an existing certificate and private-key for server-side SSL - making it easier for UI dev / browser consumers in some situations
 * Configure a 'global' response header routine, ideal for browser consumers to add headers common for *all* responses - yet dynamic if needed